harishh486/CockpitServerAngular5App/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-## Running unit tests
+##Concepts Used :

-##Concepts Used : Custom Binding, DataBinding for component communication, ViewEncapsulation, projecting contents into components using ngcontent, getting access to template and DOM with @ViewChild, Use local references in templates,
+Custom Binding, DataBinding for component communication, ViewEncapsulation, projecting contents into components using ngcontent, getting access to template and DOM with @ViewChild, Use local references in templates,
 ##ComponentLifecycle